P-ter/calgary-garbarge-collection-checker/README.md

 # Introduction

 This is a simple for fun project with the main purpose was to learn about this new exciting React Server Component and Server Actions.
 I am happy to report that developer's experience wise, it felt incredible.
 However, this was just a simple project I wanted to set up to learn both React 18, Nextjs 13 and Typescript at the same time.
 I may potentially start adding more functionality to this, but I think for me, it has fulfilled its purpose.
+Thank you

 ## Getting Started